-A person whose rights regarding anti-discrimination were violated has a right to compensation equal to at least the amount of the statutory minimum wage.
+A person whose rights regarding anti-discrimination were violated has a right to compensation equal to at least the amount of the statutory minimum wage (i.e., PLN 2,100, approx. EUR 490).

 3.6 Do "atypical" workers (such as those working parttime, on a fixed-term contract or as a temporary agency worker) have any additional protection?